 Notes on the cake pan converter

-- This cake calculator takes into consideration different types of pans (round, square, or rectangular) and the surface area of baking pans.
-The hight of the cake remains unchanged.
+- This cake calculator considers different types of pans (round, square, or rectangular) and the surface area of baking pans.
+The height of the cake remains unchanged.

-- For springform pans, use this tool if you scale the recipe for a springform pan with another springform pan (i.e., 10-inch springform pan recipe to an 8-inch springform pan).
+- For springform pans, use this tool to scale the recipe for a springform pan with another springform pan (i.e., 10-inch springform pan recipe to an 8-inch springform pan).

 - Adjust the baking time as needed.